SUwonglab/CausalEGM/README.md

 CausalEGM simultaneously decouples the dependencies of confounders on both treatment and outcome and maps the confounders to the low-dimensional latent space.
 By conditioning on the low-dimensional latent features, CausalEGM can estimate the causal effect for each individual or the average causal effect within a population.

-CausalEGM was developed with Python and TensorFlow, we provide a console program to run CausalEGM directly without running any Python script.
+CausalEGM was originally developed with Python and TensorFlow.
+Now both [Python](https://pypi.org/project/CausalEGM/) and [R](https://cran.r-project.org/web/packages/RcausalEGM/index.html) package for CausalEGM are available!
+Besides, we provide a console program to run CausalEGM directly without running any script.
 For more information, checkout the [Document](https://causalegm.readthedocs.io/).

 Note that a GPU is recommended for accelerating the model training.
 However, GPU is not a must, CausalEGM can be installed on any personal computer (e.g, Macbook) or computational cluster with CPU only.